Ameer-Hamza289/Mocked_App/README.md

 # MOCKED_APP

- This app is created for testing purposes so that the process to mock the API requests without having server(backend).
+ This React app created using vite, serves as a testing tool, facilitating API request mocking without requiring a backend server.

 ## Installation